ComputeCanada/software-stack/doc/testing.md

 part of the commands and it will install it only for you.
 EasyBuild will install the software and modules in the folder `$HOME/.local`.

-## Testing on the build node
+## Testing on the build nodes

-Once you have installed new software on the build node it should be automatically usable on this node.
+Once you have installed new software on the build nodes it should be automatically usable on this node.
 Until software is actually pushed to CVMFS, none of it is visible to any users.
 It is therefore a good time to test the software before it is pushed to production.
 You can run